TheMightyGit/rssole/README.md

 kicking than I gave it credit for.
 In only a few short hours I had something that started to feel right.
 I've been using it as my main information triage ever since.

 The name is a pun on 'rissole'.
-Firstly it contains the letters r s and s and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the job of an RSS reader.
+Firstly it contains the letters r s and s and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the role of an RSS reader.

 ## Pre-Built Binaries